Anything for Power: The Real Story of China’s Jiang Zemin – Chapter 14

 On July 24, 1900, czarist Russia, on the pretext of the outbreak of the anti-imperialist Yihetuan Movement, besieged 64 villages east of the Heilongjiang River—a Chinese territory according to the Treaty of Aigun—with 170,000 troops.
 All told some 160,000 Chinese were slain, with many women being raped before being killed.
 Most of the victims were burned to death, and less than half of the population was able to escape.
 Russian soldiers chased down and killed those who tried to run towards the bank of the Heilongjiang River; they were ultimately either shot or drowned, their blood reddening the waters.
 The 64 villages east of the Heilongjiang River were from then on occupied by czarist Russia.

 The chief culprit of the bloody massacre in the 64 villages was Czar Nicholas II.
 At the funeral for Nicholas II held by Boris Yeltsin, Jiang Zemin, instead of lodging a complaint and protest as one might expect, tried to ingratiate himself with Yeltsin.
 An eager Jiang even went so far as to greet Yeltsin with a large, intimate hug, much to the Russian leader’s embarrassment.
 Jiang’s display, caught on film by a western journalist, couldn’t have been more sordid.
-Jiang, moreover, went to Russia himself to attend a memorial ceremony for Cossack murderers who had killed tens of millions of Chinese citizens.
+Jiang, moreover, went to Russia himself to attend a memorial ceremony for Cossack murderers who had killed numerous Chinese citizens.
 And it was he who personally ceded the 64 villages east of the Heilongjiang River to Russia in the Protocol.

 Sakhalin Island, the largest island in China, is located to the east of the Heilongjiang River.
 It borders the Sea of Okhotsk on its east and north, overlooks the mainland through the Tatarskiy Straits on its west, and conjoins with Japan through the Perouse Strait to the south.
 The island, with an area of 76,400 square kilometers—twice the size of Taiwan—has been under Chinese jurisdiction since the Jin Dynasty.
 The Sino-Russian Treaty of Nerchinsk of 1689 also affirmed China’s ownership of the island.
 In 1789 a Russian expeditionary force invaded the island and drove out its native inhabitants—the Hezhe people (of the Xianbei nationality)—taking exclusive control of the coal and oil deposits on the island.